yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 - Designed and implemented adaptive algorithms for dynamic environment perception and real-time driving adjustments, surpassing traditional DIP control in human-like behavior simulation.
 - Optimized lane-changing strategies, improving smoothness and safety over linear interpolation and fixed-length path generation methods.
 - Enhanced decision-making models, integrating high-precision mapping and dynamic traffic adaptation, outperforming static map detection and basic traffic light-based approaches.
-- Achieved top performance, scoring 30% higher than the next best team in evaluations.
+- Achieved top performance, scoring 30% higher than the next best team in evaluatio.

+## Project

+**Handwritten Chinese Sentence Recognition using RNN-CTC**

+- Designed and implemented an end-to-end handwritten Chinese text recognition system capable of identifying full sentences of variable lengths from grayscale stroke-based images.
+- Built a CRNN architecture integrating convolutional layers for spatial feature extraction and bidirectional LSTMs for sequential modeling, followed by a CTC (Connectionist Temporal Classification) decoding layer to enable alignment-free sequence prediction.
+- Processed raw `.dgrl` handwritten data files from the CASIA-HWDB dataset, implemented stroke-to-image rendering and vocabulary construction for over 3,700 Chinese characters.
+- Achieved strong performance on the test set with **92.6% character accuracy** and **78.4% sentence accuracy**, demonstrating the effectiveness of the proposed pipeline on unconstrained handwritten text input.

 **Pathology Slide Classification & LLM Distillation**